Jessebalves/KeanRoutes/README.md

   - Interactive Map : Map that allows users to zoom in and out.
   - Location Tracking : Live tracking feature that is updated when the user changes their current location.
   - GPS Routing : Live routing, distance from destination in miles displayed, time from destination is displayed as well.
   - Map Markers : Custom visual markers to highlight locations associated with Kean University.

+## Visuals

-## Technologies Used
+## Technologies
   - HTML
   - CSS
   - JavaScript